BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC

 Section 1: Standing Committees, Subcommittees, and Working Groups

-The Board may establish ad hoc groups within standing committees at any time: working groups for bounded projects and subcommittees for significant ongoing work of the committee.
+The Board may establish ad hoc groups within the Board at any time.
+These ad hoc groups are subcommittees for significant ongoing work and working groups for bounded projects.

 Advocacy Committee

-The Advocacy Committee promotes an active membership that’s engaged in relevant advocacy within and beyond the Society.
-This advocacy implements the mission’s charge to “support, review, recognition, and appropriate uses of SoTL,” including but not limited to elevating the role, value, and contributions of SoTL at educational institutions and in the public; championing the international nature of the Society; ensuring student involvement in SoTL; and supporting SoTL as part of a career trajectory.
+Description: The Advocacy Committee elevates the role, value, and contributions of SoTL at educational institutions and in the public; champions the international nature of the Society; ensures student involvement in SoTL; and supports SoTL as part of a career trajectory.

-The Advocacy Committee engages members in such advocacy by promoting relevant communication and interaction with and among Society members.
-With support from the Executive Director and web developer, and in consultation with the Publications Committee, the committee creates and solicits relevant content for the Society’s newsletters, blog, listserv, and members-only webspaces.
+Responsibilities: The Advocacy Committee engages Society members in advocacy for SoTL by promoting relevant communication and interaction with and among Society members.
+With support from the Executive Director, and in consultation with the Publications Committee; the committee creates and solicits content that promotes SoTL for the Society’s newsletters, blog, listserv, and members-only web spaces.

-The Advocacy Committee also facilitates ISSOTL members’ advocacy by engaging them beyond ISSOTL.
-The committee promotes relevant communication and interaction beyond membership to extend the reach and influence of the Society.
-It shepherds (i.e., calls for, selects, and orients co-leaders; serves as consultants to co-leaders as needed) the Public Scholarship model of the International Collaborative Writing Groups.
-It also guides and provides substantive support for (i.e., updates the calls for applications, orients, and leads) the ISSOTL Fellows.
-The committee also forges relationships with SoTL groups in other world regions, coordinating with Convenings Committee as they connect with any specific events.
+The Advocacy Committee facilitates ISSOTL members’ advocacy for SoTL by engaging them beyond ISSOTL.
+The committee promotes relevant communication and interaction beyond the membership to extend the reach and influence of the Society.
+They forge relationships with SoTL groups in other world regions to connect with potential new members and partners, coordinating with the Convenings Committee as they connect with any specific events.

 Convenings Committee